 Here are a few tips to help you keep your grilled meat as safe as can be:

-- Make sure the meat is cooked to a safe temperature by using an instant-read thermometer.
-It also prevents you from over-cooking those gorgeous pork chops.
+- make sure the meat is cooked to a safe temperature by using an instant-read thermometer.
+It also prevents you from over-cooking those thick pork chops or steaks.